 How to cope with unemployment?
 The recent pandemic has rendered the entire globe helpless – not only in terms of health but the economy as well.
 Economist Michael Hicks of the Ball State University projects an increase in unemployment with a total of 28 million jobs are at risk of layoffs.
 In addition, the St. Louis Fed projects job losses could total to 47 million and unemployment may hit 32%.

 Unemployment in a time of crisis is frightening.

 Are you currently unemployed?
 Did you lose your job?
+How to cope with unemployment?
 In a 2019 Charles Schwab survey, 59% of Americans live paycheck-to-paycheck.
 Here we enumerate ways to cope with unemployment.